riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

       ...
 {% endhighlight %}

 OK, nothing complicated there, but before hooking up the links let's switch gears and figure out what we want to have happen on the server.
 We'll want to specify not only a sort field but also a sort direction.
+This will require a change to both the publication and the subscription.

 ###Updating the publication and subscription